-At a certain stage of human development, most children are very self-centered.
+At an early stage of human development, most children are very self centered.
 This is normal.
-Fortunately, and with the gentile guidance of loving adults in their lives, most children get beyond this stage and readily start sharing their things with others.
-It starts with simple things...perhaps the sharing of food at the breakfast or dinner table with their siblings.
-As one gets older, perhaps they take it upon themselves to rake some leaves for an elderly neighbor lady.
+Fortunately and with the gentile guidance of loving adults in their lives, most children get beyond this stage and readily start sharing their things with others.
+It starts with simple things.
+Perhaps the sharing of food at the breakfast or dinner table with their siblings is a start.
+As a child gets older perhaps they take it upon themselves to rake some leaves for an elderly neighbor lady.

-Charity is akin to love and brotherly love towards others, whether it be in one's own family, the neighbors or a cause held near and dear, it is all important.
+Charity is akin to love and brotherly love towards others whether it be in one's own family, the neighbors or a cause held near and dear is all important.

 Whether one has a large bank account and can easily write out checks to the numerous wonderful charities that serve good causes, it is nice to know that there are numerous other ways in which one can help.